algorand/go-algorand/data/transactions/logic/README.md

    `txn.ForeignApplications` field is _available_.

- * A Box is _available_ to an Approval Program if _any_ transaction in the same group contains a box reference that denotes the box.
-The index `i` in the box reference refers to the `ith` application in the containing transaction's ForeignApplications array, with the usual convention that 0 indicates the application ID of the app called by that transaction.
+ * A Box is _available_ to an Approval Program if _any_ transaction in the same group contains a box reference (`txn.Boxes`) that denotes the box.
+A box reference contains an index `i`, and name `n`.
+The index refers to the `ith` application in the transaction's ForeignApplications array, with the usual convention that 0 indicates the application ID of the app called by that transaction.
 No box is ever _available_ to a ClearStateProgram.

 ## Constants